Table of Contents

 You’re ingesting 20,000 data points a second, in 400,000 metrics, from thousands of AWS instances – and your monitoring can’t handle the load.
 You need a scalable, highly-available monitoring and dashboarding solution (and you need it yesterday).

-Should you do it yourself with an in-house Graphite or Prometheus monitoring system?
+Should you do it yourself with an in-house Graphite monitoring system?
 Or will you skip the headache and choose a hosted service like MetricFire?
 MetricFire is a fully-managed, monitoring-as-a-service that shows off your metrics via beautiful dashboards without months of expensive development.

 This guide explores the advantages and disadvantages of in-house infrastructure monitoring versus hosted infrastructure monitoring with MetricFire.
 By the end of the article, you should understand the critical challenges surrounding infrastructure monitoring, and how the in-house/open-source approach to monitoring compares to a hosted/open-source solution like MetricFire.